 When making the decisions, Business Finland always assesses the company’s business as a whole in addition to the content of its application: its competitive advantage and growth plan, team, and adequacy of financing.
 The company must distinguish itself from its competitors in the international markets and achieve export growth as a result of this.

 Funding may be provided for companies at different stages of their internationalization.

-Companies undergoing a strong phase of international growth may focus personnel development on, for example, building an international culture, developing their supervisory work, or piloting/experimenting with new operating models.
+Companies undergoing a strong phase of international growth may focus personnel development on, for example, building an international culture, developing their supervisory work, or piloting/experimenting with new operating practices.

-Pioneering companies operating in global international markets may focus personnel development on planning and piloting a new global operating model or turning their own operating model into a commercial service product, for example.
+Pioneering companies operating in global international markets may focus personnel development on planning and piloting a new global operating practice or turning their own operating practice into a commercial service product, for example.

 Development of international competence management

 A corporate culture that supports international recruitment

 Development of operating practices to combine the skills of people from different cultural backgrounds

 E.g., building an international working community's operating practices and related experiments or piloting.
 Operating practices with which new international experts promote the company's access to new markets.

 E.g. how can a company find suitable experts from the international labor market?
 What kind of expertise does the company need over the next 2-3 years?
 How are new employees introduced to the work community?